george-a-shoemaker/blog/_posts/2022-04-02-metric-vs-imperial-training.markdown

 categories: running
 ---

-Now that I'm in Mexico City and training with [Running Mafia][running-mafia] it makes sense to switch to switch from miles to kilometers.
+Now that I'm in Mexico City and training with [Running Mafia][running-mafia]{{ site.blank-target }} it makes sense to switch to switch from miles to kilometers.
 When in Rome.

 Switching units is kind of like learning a new language.
 It's far better to have an intuitive sense of the target unit rather than translate to your "native" unit.
 At the moment I think in miles, so here are strategies to reason about miles vs kilometers.